TylerJH-IT/configure-ad/README.md

 - Select "Add a New Forest"
   - Root domain name: mydomain.com
 - Select Next
-- Create a password
+- Create a password and uncheck DND delegation
 - Select Next and click next until Prerequisites Check
 - Select Install to complete the installation
-- Dc-1 will automatically restart
+- Dc-1 will automatically restart once it's done
-- Log back into DC-1 once it's restarted.
+- Give it a few minutes and log back into DC-1 once it's restarted.

 <h3>                                               </h3>